 MCAN offers grant opportunities to build up Local College Access Networks (LCANs) that put college in reach for more Michigan youth.
 MCAN has created a series of college access grant opportunities, including funds for planning, implementation, and continuous improvement.

 In addition to a financial grant, MCAN will provide extensive tools, templates, and technical assistance.
-MCAN has recently published a guidebook for LCAN development using the collective impact framework.
-You can access Charting the Course Second Edition: A Community's Guide for Increasing Educational Attainment through the Lens of Collective Impact - here.
+MCAN has recently published a guidebook for LCAN development using the collective impact framework: Charting the Course Second Edition: A Community's Guide for Increasing Educational Attainment through the Lens of Collective Impact.
 A great place for the LCAN leadership team to start is by reading the suite of collective impact articles by Kania & Kramer:

 LCAN Planning Grants are available for up to $20,000 over the course of 12 months to conduct a strategic planning process to organize and initiate a community-based Local College Access Network (LCAN).View More